-When exposed to light, oxygen in the air, or moisture, oils and fats quickly become rancid and their smell and taste can consequently change.
-If this oil is stored in airtight, dark, and cool conditions, it has a shelf life of about 12 months.
+When exposed to light, atmospheric oxygen or moisture, the oil quickly becomes rancid and the smell and taste may change as a result.
+Therefore, if this oil is stored in an airtight, cool and dark place, its shelf life is about 12 months.

-According to Marcus Hartmann’s Öle – natürlich kaltgepresst (oils – naturally cold-pressed), mustard oil can have positive effects on the body.
-It can lower cholesterol levels, stimulate circulation and strengthen the immune system.
-What is more, it can prevent tumor formation and heart attacks.
-Since mustard oils (for example, allyl mustard oil) have a somewhat strong antibacterial effect, they are often used therapeutically as a locally active skin stimulant.
+According to Markus Hartmannau’s “Oil – Naturally Cold Pressed”, mustard oil can have positive effects on the body.
+It can lower cholesterol, promote blood circulation or strengthen the immune system, and in addition, prevent tumors and heart attacks.
+Because mustard oils (such as allyl mustard oil) have strong antibacterial effects, they are often used therapeutically as topical skin irritants.

-Mustard oil is likewise used in this arena.
-Because it supports skin circulation through the skin stimulating allyl mustard oil it contains,it is often used for skin care and for Ayurvedic massages.
-However, persons with sensitive skin or allergic tendencies are not advised to use this oil.
+Mustard oil is also used in this area.
+Because it promotes skin circulation through the skin-irritating allylic mustard oil it contains, this oil is often used for skin care and Ayurvedic massage.
+However, people with irritable skin or allergies should not use it.

-In its culinary application, this oil is still relatively unexplored.
-Yet there is robust evidence that mustard oil is ranked as one of the healthiest oils, due to its favorable fatty acid ratio (ca. 10% omega-3 fatty acids and only ca. 6% saturated fatty acids), the high content of secondary plant substances, and the very high portion of vitamins and minerals.
-Not only can it be used for preparing crudités and salads, but it can also serve as a healthy alternative in steaming and frying or in the production of chips and dips.
-Mustard oil as cooking oil is used particularly in the Near East.
-However, due to its elevated amount of erucic acid (which is contained in the oil and in the mustard seeds), in Europe it is only permitted for restricted sale under certain conditions.
-For if the mustard oil does not undergo thorough, sufficient heating, glycerides of erucic acid and isothiocyanate remain in the oil.
-These acids can possibly lead to fatty degeneration of the heart.
-If the erucic acid content is lowered below 5% through heating, however, then the health risks are considered marginal.
+Use as an edible oil is still relatively unexplored.
+But mustard oil has been proven to be considered the healthiest oil due to its favorable fatty acid ratio (including approximately 10% omega-3 fatty acids and only 6% saturated fatty acids), high phytochemical content and very high vitamin and mineral content.
+Not only can it be used for preparing raw food and salads, but it is also a good alternative for steaming and frying or making chips and sauce.
+Particularly in the Middle East, mustard oil is used as a cooking oil.
+However, due to the increased proportion of erucic acid contained in mustard oil seeds, it is only offered for sale in Europe to a limited extent under certain conditions.
+For, if the mustard oil was not heated or not heated enough, glycerides of erucic acid, as well as isothiocyanine, can still be found in the oil.
+This acid can lead to fatty heart.
+But if the erucic acid content is less than 5% after heating, the health risks can be assessed as low.

-In addition to their own knowledge acquired through press trials, the following sources were used to create the article:
+In addition to our own knowledge gained during press tests, the following sources were used to create the article: